mdellandrea/regexRedux/README.md

 $ ./rr < regexReduxInput.txt
 ```

 This is an optimization on the winning Regex Redux program at [The Computer Language Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/regexredux-go-2.html).
 In local testing it outperforms the winning version.
-This version can be found [here](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/regexredux-go-4.html).
+This version can be found on the The Computer Language Benchmarks Game [here](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/regexredux-go-4.html).